Our Little Bugs on Safari

 One of the potential hazards of travel in tropical regions is the prospect of being bitten by insects.
+We call them little bugs on safari.

 Avoiding insect bites